 This option can be set to System or Setup.
 The default setting is Setup.
-After you have created a password through PASSWORD SETTING, this option will deny access to your system (System) or modification of computer setup (BIOS Setup) by unauthorized users.
+After you have created a password through Set Password at the CMOS setup main menu, this option will deny unauthorized users access to your system (System) or the ability to modify your computer setup (BIOS Setup).